xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 - `<LV_THIN_VOLUME>`: `thin_device`.
 - `<SP_NAME>`: `xcp-sr-linstor_group_thin_device`.

-2. Add a new SP for the node
+2. Create a new storage pool attached to the node

-Run the corresponding command on the host where the controller is running to add the Volume Group in the LINSTOR database:
+Run the corresponding command on the host where the controller is running to add the volume group in the LINSTOR database:
 ```
 # For thin:
 linstor storage-pool create lvmthin <NODE_NAME> <SP_NAME> <VG_NAME>/<LV_THIN_VOLUME>